TI-89 for Statistics > List on the TI89

 For a short video showing how to do this, skip to the bottom of the article.

-Sixth Step: (Make sure your cursor is highlighting the first column header).
-Press the Alpha key and then type a variable name.
+Step 6: Press the Alpha key (make sure your cursor is highlighting the first column header) and then type a variable name.
 For example, type “Mylist1.”
 Press ENTER twice to enter the list screen.

 Tip: To clear any inserted data in a list TI89, arrow up to the header and press ENTER CLEAR ENTER.